LukaUte2019/Instantgram-app/README.md

 <b>Feed Posts</b>

 There is a feed in this app.
 Follow someone by searching their name, not username and refresh the feed to see their posts.
+(You can search Instagram accounts if you connect your Instagram account in Account Center.)

  <b>Share posts </b>